 Never drink sea water even if you are in a desperate situation.
-You can survive longer without drinking water, than by drinking sea water.
+You can survive longer without drinking any water, than you would if you drank sea water.

 Keep long hair tucked under a hat.
 This way, hair is less likely to get caught in pulleys, winches and other equipment.